6 Real Ways Makeup and Skin Care Can Help Your Mental Health

 Taking Time Out

-“Those 15 minutes [sic] in the morning that I put on make up is my “me” time before taking on the day.
+“Those 15 min [sic] in the morning that I put on make up is my “me” time before taking on the day.
 I get to pamper myself and also be creative and play with colors and different finishes.
 I get to decide how I want to look for the day: Clean and simple?
 Colorful?
 Vampy?
 Dramatic?
 Pin up?
 Soft and easy?
 It’s whatever I want, and no one gets to dictate it.
-If [sic] I know it’s going to be a hard day, or I feel like I need that extra boost of confidence, I’ll go a little more dramatic—a deep lip, or a metallic eye, or an extra-bold winged liner.
+Also, if I know it’s going to be a hard day, or I feel like I need that extra boost of confidence, I’ll go a little more dramatic—a deep lip, or a metallic eye, or an extra-bold winged liner.
 It’s my war paint when I feel I need an extra layer of armor, so to speak.” –Klar971

 Getting Out of Your Head

-“Makeup [sic] definitely helps me conquer anxiety and depression.
-My mind is constantly engaged in worry or [sic] negative thinking, and putting on makeup for fun is a time where I can get away from that.
+“Makeup definitely helps me conquer anxiety and depression.
+My mind is constantly engaged in worry/negative thinking, and putting on makeup for fun is a time where I can get away from that.
 Pretty difficult to speculate about how my life is falling apart when I’m playing with my glorious hoard of makeup.” –Gudegudegg